survivejs/react-book/manuscript/drafts/asset_management.md

 # Asset Management

-Loading assets, ie. stylesheets, JavaScript and such, is one of the challenges you will encounter at some point.
+Loading assets, e.g. stylesheets, JavaScript and such, is one of the challenges you will encounter at some point.
 Nobody likes to load megabytes of JavaScript.
 Until HTTP/2 is here, you will want to avoid performing too many HTTP requests while loading.
 That is a certain way to make your application feel slow.

 There are multiple ways to work against this problem.
 We can for instance inline various assets and load them as a part of others.
 In case of small images, we can serve those as a part of CSS.
 The same goes for fonts.
 Or we can inline CSS as a part of markup.
 That is an approach that is becoming popular with React.